sigasi/sigasi_insights/content/manual/vunit.md

 To open this view, first open a console (**Window > Show View > Other... > General > Console**) and in the Console View toolbar click the triangle (<span uk-icon="triangle-down"></span>) next to the **Open Console** icon.
 Select **VUnit Console** to open the VUnit Console View.

-The library configuration in `run.py` should reflect the library configuration in the Sigasi Studio project.
+Since {{< page "sigasi-4.14.md" >}}, the library configuration from `run.py` is used to configure the library configuration in the Sigasi Studio project.
-Currently both configurations are not kept in sync automatically.
+In older versions of Sigasi Studio, both configurations needed to be kept in sync manually.

-Path separators in the `run.py` file need a `/` also on Windows.
+Path separators in the `run.py` file need a `/`, also on Windows.

 ## SystemVerilog